BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
 - Durtuz the Silver Falchion

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]
-- Heroic Challenge
+- [Heroic Challenge]

 **OPTIONS**

-- Armoured horse: 25 points
+- [Armoured Horse] - 25 points

 **SPECIAL RULES**

-- General Hunter
+- [General Hunter]
-- Unyielding Combat Stance
+- [Unyielding Combat Stance]

 - **The Lord of Blades** `ACTIVE`

-If an enemy model in combat with Amdur declares a Heroic Strike, he may do the same for free.
+If an enemy model in combat with Amdur declares a [Heroic Strike], he may do the same for free.
 If he has already declared a Heroic Action, he may change his choice, but not regain the point of Might.

 - **Herald of Victory** `PASSIVE`

-Friendly Easterling models treat Amdur as a banner.
+Friendly Easterling models treat Amdur as a [banner][Banner].
 If Amdur kills the enemy General, the range is increased to 6".

 - **Durtuz the Silver Falchion** `ACTIVE`

-Elven hand-and-a-half weapon.
+Elven [hand-and-a-half weapon][Hand-and-a-half Weapon].
 When making Strikes against an enemy Hero model, rolls of a natural 5+ will always Wound the target, regardless of the Hero model's Defence.

 - **Phalanx** `ACTIVE`

-Easterlings can use pike and shield without penalty.
+Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
 If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.

 - **The Gleaming Horde** `ACTIVE`

-While mounted, gain the Shieldwall rule.
+While mounted, gain the [Shieldwall] rule.
 The +1 Defence applies to both rider and mount.
-Hero models don't need a shield to benefit from this special rule.
+Hero models don't need a [shield][Shield] to benefit from this special rule.

 </div>

 ---
 <div class="unitCard" markdown>

 ### DELGAMAR, GATEMASTER OF UMBAR [75 POINTS]